Kvinde der oplever hårtab

 1. Don't wash your hair too often

 It only makes it more greasy and unmanageable.
+Over-washing strips the hair of its natural oils, which are essential for keeping both the scalp and hair strands moisturized and protected.
+By washing less frequently, you allow these oils to nourish your hair, leading to improved texture and reduced frizz.
 Try to reduce your hair washing to 1-3 times a week.
 In this way, the hair is cleaned, but is still allowed to retain its natural oils.

 2. Use the right hair products